wmde/new-lexeme-special-page/README.md

   so we should use the same versions for testing.

 All other dependencies should generally be updated to the latest version.
-If you discover that a dependency cannot be updated for some reason, please add it to the above list.
+If you discover that a dependency should not be updated for some reason, please add it to the above list.
 If a dependency can only be updated with substantial manual work, you can create a new task for it and skip it in the context of the current chore.